gilch/drython/README.md

 Wouldn't it be easier if you could write functions that get their arguments unevaluated?
 Then you wouldn't need to wrap everything in lambdas.
 Lisp can do it with macros.
-Python can do it too, with drython.
+Python can do it too, with DRYthon.

 An s-expression is an abstracted function *call*.
 You create an s-expression instance with a function and its arguments.